tiendung690/Spark-basic03/README.md

 ./spark-streaming-analytics.py --kafka_servers localhost:9092
 ```
 #### Spark Streaming Query Results
 Spark console should show the SQL results for events stream.
-The current query checks for number of trips started and ended every 30 secs grouped by Cab Company.
+The current query checks for count of trips started and ended every 30 secs grouped by Cab Company.

 Sample Outputs:
 ```bash